Zipcoder/reveal-slides.tcus/md/angular-intro.md

 ### Modules

-* An Angular applications is split up into modules, wile the app will always have 1 root module, it will typically have many other feature modules which will contain feature-specific pieces of code
+* An Angular applications is split up into modules, while the app will always have 1 root module, it will typically have many other feature modules which will contain feature-specific pieces of code
 * Modules can import and export functionality from other modules
 * We create modules using the angular CLI